jjmcsorley/CWKB/_posts/2017-02-22-marketing-campaigns.md

 ![Navigation Marketing Campaign]({{ site.assets }}nav-marketing-campaign.gif)

-Poole is the Jekyll Butler, serving as an upstanding and effective foundation for Jekyll themes by [@mdo](https://twitter.com/mdo).
-Poole, and every theme built on it (like Lanyon here) includes the following:

-* Complete Jekyll setup included (layouts, config, [404](/404), [RSS feed](/atom.xml), posts, and [example page](/about))
-* Mobile friendly design and development
-* Easily scalable text and component sizing with `rem` units in the CSS
-* Support for a wide gamut of HTML elements
-* Related posts (time-based, because Jekyll) below each post
-* Syntax highlighting, courtesy Pygments (the Python-based code snippet highlighter)

-### Lanyon features
+Marketing Campaigns are the foundation of every opportunity, serving as a driving force behind effective growth.

+### Step Two: New Campaign

+* Click the '+' button in the upper left corner.
+* Enter in appropriate data for the proper form feilds.
+* Click the 'Save' button

+### Step Three: Complete the Setup

 In addition to the features of Poole, Lanyon adds the following: